 If you know that you are not going to use the garbage disposal for some time, then it is better to clean it after you stop using it for that particular time.
 It will keep the garbage disposal fresh and prevent it from stinking or clogging.

 Cleaning is important.
-Whether you choose to do it every week or two weeks, you still have to clean it regularly.
-That’s the only way to ensure its well functioning condition. .
+Whether you choose to do it every week or for two weeks, you still have to clean it regularly.
+That’s the only way to ensure its well-functioning condition.

 Don’t throw everything in It

 The temptation to just leave everything in the sink is quite huge, I know.
-I am usually tempted to just drop everything in the disposal but DON’T do that.
+I am usually tempted to just drop everything at my disposal but DON’T do that.